krayin/krayin-docs/docs/1.x/advanced/security-practice.md

 ## Strong Passwords

 Ensure the use of strong and unique passwords and encourage periodic password changes.
 You can use a password generator tool ([Password Generator](https://passwords-generator.org/)) to create strong passwords.
-Limit access to the Bagisto admin
+Limit access to the Krayin admin

  panel by updating the whitelist with authorized IP addresses.